ipfabien/test-upply/QUESTIONS.md

 The initial structure is already interesting and supports DDD, CQRS, and hexagonal architecture.

+Use of the port/adapter concept thanks to the interface contracts already in place.

 It would be good to rename Controller to UserInterface, e.g., UserInterface/Http/Controller/Api, and Handler to Application, separate read/write repositories more explicitly if features expand.

 ## For you, what are the boundaries of a service inside a microservice architecture?